P. K. Sam: Oakland Raiders

 Early in the 2007 NFL season, Sam signed a practice roster agreement with the Oakland Raiders.
 He was later released by the team in October.

-First stint with Argonauts
+Toronto Argonauts (first stint)

 On September 4, 2008, Sam was a free agent signing of the Toronto Argonauts of the Canadian Football League and was assigned to their practice roster.
 On September 20, he made his CFL debut against the Calgary Stampeders and ended the 2008 CFL season playing in six games and made 36 receptions for 499 yards and three touchdowns.

 Buffalo Bills

 On January 26, 2009, Sam was signed to a reserve/future contract by the Buffalo Bills.
-He was waived/injured by the Bills July 29, 2009 and reverted to season-ending injured reserve.
+He was waived/injured by the Bills July 29, 2009, and reverted to season-ending injured reserve.
 The team released him with an injury settlement on July 31, making him a free agent.

-Second stint with Argonauts
+Toronto Argonauts (second stint)

 Sam was activated from the deferred list by the Argonauts on August 4, 2009.